reddit-habs/nhlapi/docs/index.rst

     data.team.name

 Note that it's still possible to use the square bracket syntax with the *magic* dictionaries.
+See :ref:`props` for more information about the *magic* dictionaries.

 Getting started
 ---------------